ionic-team/stencil-site/src/docs-md/reference/host-element.md

+---
+title: Working with host elements
+description: Stencil has a number of add-ons that you can use with the build process.
+contributors:
+  - jthoms1
+---
 # Working with host elements

 Stencil components render their children declaratively in their `render` method [using JSX](/docs/templating-jsx).
 However, sometimes you will need to set properties on the host element itself.
 Stencil provides a couple of ways to access and update the host element.